 We can’t wait to see what you create.

 Please, try again later.

 What is a network effect?

-A network effect refers to a situation where the value of a product, platform, or service increases as more people use it.
+A network effect refers to how the value of a product, platform, or service increases as more people use it.
 In community building, a network effect refers to the phenomenon where the value of a community increases as more people join.

 How does a network effect work?